reebalazs/ubikdb/README.md

 that adds Angular support for that.
 It could be done similarly for other frameworks, or the base layer can be used directly.

-####Server####
+#### Server ####

-On the server side, I am interested to create a python server.
+On the server side, I am interested to create a Python server.
 My second interest would be NodeJS.
-Python is more interesting for me than NodeJS, because it makes it possible to use this database directly with other python based server solutions, such as Django, Pyramid, Bottle, or Plone.
+Python is more interesting for me than NodeJS, because it makes it possible to use this database directly with other Python based server solutions, such as Django, Pyramid, Bottle, or Plone.

 #### Networking ####